 The table above shows the National Examination Passing Rate compared within the results obtained by the Radiologic Program of Ponce Campus.
 The minimum score of 70% is required by the Board in order to pass the exam.
 In December 8, 2012, the Examination Board and Licensing Agency set a meeting with Program's directors to discuss the decrease in the passing rates.
 The President of the Examination Board mentions that the exam was modified.
 A new set of questions were implemented in order to validate the exam.
 However, this change was not announced and submitted as a draft for our evaluation as educators in the discipline.
 This measure provokes that the National passing rate decrease to 31%.
 The Ponce Campus succeeds the National Rate with 53% versus other programs.
 It is our goal, increases the passing rate of our Campus in order to fulfill the JRCERT requirements of a minimum passing rate of 75%; that is why the Programs institutes a Review for students admitted in our program.

-The program have to mention that students who present the ARRT Board are passing it in the first attempt; results are not received due to a lower number of students who present the exam (lower than 10 each semester).
+The program has to mention that students who present the ARRT Board are passing it in the first attempt.
+The results are not received due to a lower number of students who present the exam (lower than 10 each semester).

 Data Passing Rate ARRT Examination